RenneJ/hh-infosec-course/h2-spiderwebs.md

 The challenge in this part was to find a randomised number from a specific HTTP request initiated by a click of a button on the html page.
 #### Method A: Network tools
 I'm guessing this is the intended way to pass the challenge.
-When you're on the **Try it yourself** -page:
+When you're on the **Try it!** page:
 1. Open dev tools (F12 or CTRL +Shift+I or Application Menu -> More Tools -> Web Developer Tools.
 2. Open ***Network*** tab.
 If it's not listed on the top of the tools view click >>.
 3. Click **GO** on the html page.